kyma-project/kyma/docs/serverless-v2/03-02-security.md

 - Kyma does not define any authorization policies that would restrict lambdas' access to other resources within the Namespace.
 If you deploy a lambda in a given Namespace, it can freely access all events and APIs of services within this Namespace.

-- All administrators and regular users who have access to specific Namespaces in a cluster can access:
+- All administrators and regular users who have access to specific Namespaces in a cluster can also access:
     - Source code of all lambdas within these Namespaces
     - Internal Docker registry that contains lambda images